NHSDigital/ra-sandbox/input/pagecontent/remove-reasonable-adjustment-condition.md

 ### Overview

-For high level requirements, see [Key purposes of the Patient Flag](index.html#pf-key-purposes)
+For high level requirements, see [Key purposes of the Reasonable Adjustment Flag](index.html#ra-key-purposes)

 #### UseCase